-First though we decided to take the drive around the headland at Onerahi following Beach Rd a very narrow roadway.
+First, though we decided to take the drive around the headland at Onerahi following Beach Rd a very narrow roadway.
 I certainly would not want to drive in the height of summer given the lack of places where we could have pulled over.
-It is however a very nice drive and one well worth making.
+It is, however, a lovely drive and one well worth making.

-The area is very pretty and reasonably level although you cannot camp where our motorhome is parked you can from where I took this shot.
+The area is beautiful and reasonably level although you cannot camp where our motorhome is parked you can from where I took this shot.
 A maximum stay of one night with space for maybe 3 or 4 vehicles up to 10 metres in length, could be an option next time we are in the area.
-The only drawback to staying here is that right above you is the runway for Whangarei airport so you are directly under the flightpath.
-However it’s not exactly Heathrow or New York so it’s only the occasional plane to disturb you.
+The only drawback to staying here is that right above you is the runway for Whangarei airport, so you are directly under the flight path.
+However, it’s not exactly Heathrow or New York, so it’s only the occasional plane to disturb you.

-We had found parking in an area opposite the local boating club and since it’s designed for vehicles with trailers the spaces are more than big enough to park our motorhome.
+We had found parking in an area opposite the local boating club, and since it’s designed for vehicles with trailers, the spaces are more than big enough to park our motorhome.
 Then we discovered that it’s also a designated freedom camping area with space for 4 motorhomes.
-Ok yes you are in a carpark but unlike so many others we could actually fit here.
-An added bonus are the super clean toilets in the middle of the carpark.
+Ok yes, you are in a carpark, but unlike so many others we could actually fit here.
+An added bonus is the super clean toilets in the middle of the carpark.
 A limit of 1 night here also applies.

-Further along the road is the new housing development at Marsden Cove which appears to be an area of really fast growth, with shops and quite a large commercial area under development.
-Parts of this development are high end housing with waterways direct from the sea to your house.
-We stood here at the entrance to the waterways admiring the view across the harbour.
+Further along, the road is the new housing development at Marsden Cove, which appears to be an area of speedy growth, with shops and quite a large commercial area under development.
+Parts of this development are high-end housing with waterways direct from the sea to your house.
+We stood there at the entrance to the waterways admiring the view across the harbour.

 There is also a freedom camping area here as well.
 Located in the carpark shown above, yes you can only stay one night, with only space for a couple of vans it’s right on the beach, it would be a nice spot to stay.

 A little further up the road is the North Port area and beach.
 Last time we came here many years ago you could drive all the way to the wharf, this time we either came the wrong way or you can no longer drive as far as the wharf.
-Stopping and parking up in the carpark we wandered down to the beach.
-Seeing the sign banning the collection of shellfish I wondered if this was due to contamination but it’s actually due to the huge decline in numbers.
-The chart that shows the degradation of the shellfish beds is frightening and I hope that this Rahui allows the recovery of numbers.
+Stopping and parking up in the carpark, we wandered down to the beach.
+Seeing the sign banning the collection of shellfish, I wondered if this was due to contamination, but it’s actually due to the massive decline in numbers.
+The chart that shows the degradation of the shellfish beds is frightening, and I hope that this Rahui allows the recovery of numbers.

 As evening started to roll around the locals turned up for rugby training with what seemed like the total population of the area in attendance.
-Starting with the little kids at 5pm through to the adults as the lights in the park took away the gloom of night, Then just as suddenly it was all over, obviously everyone getting ready for the coming weekends games.
+Starting with the little kids at 5pm through to the adults as the lights in the park took away the gloom of night, Then just as suddenly it was all over, obviously everyone getting ready for the upcoming weekend’s games.

-We have been really lucky on this trip with good weather and the sunset that night was just gorgeous with the mix of orange, pink and blue.
+We have been fortunate on this trip with good weather and the sunset that night was just gorgeous with the mix of orange, pink and blue.

 Click on the above to see our review of the campground here.
 I have updated the information since our last visit.

 From here we are heading down the coast towards Mangawhai taking the route that avoids SH1 and the Brynderwyns.
-A route we haven’t driven in the motorhome and another road traveled to add to the ever growing collection.
+A route we haven’t driven in the motorhome and another road travelled to add to the ever-growing collection.

 ☕ If you liked this post (click here) to buy me a cup of coffee and help keep future posts coming ☕